What Is a Root Canal?

 "I had a great experience at this office.
 Dr. Miller is AWESOME.
 I had to have a Root canal.
 It was painless & what I had to pay out of pocket was NOT expensive.
 The office is very nice & all the employees are AWESOME.
 They helped me with my dental fear.
 My over all experience was great!!
 I would recommen this office to all my family & friends!!"- K.T. / Google / Mar 28, 2017

-• A dull ache or pain in the jaw
+- A persistent, dull ache or pain in the tooth and/or jaw

-• Tooth sensitivity to sweets or temperature changes
+- Tooth sensitivity to sweets or hot and cold

-Before starting your root canal, Dr. LeQuang with thoroughly numb your tooth, bone, and nerves with an effective local anesthetic.
+Depending on the extent of the infection in the tooth, a root canal can take anywhere between 30 – 60 minutes, on average; however, more extensive root canals may take longer.
+Before starting your root canal, our team will thoroughly numb your tooth, bone, and nerves with an effective local anesthetic.
 A small opening in the top of the tooth will then be created.
-He and our experienced team will remove infected tissue and reshape the internal portions of your tooth and canals with advanced endodontic instruments.
+Our dentist will remove infected tissue and reshape the internal portions of your tooth and canals with advanced endodontic instruments.
 Your tooth canals will then be filled with a special material that will strengthen your tooth from within.
 To promote healing, a sedative filling will be placed to cover the opening.